flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 said it enough, this kind of work is _hard_, and if you had to do it every time you wanted to make an application it would be frustrating an exhausting.
-Actually, let me rephrase that: I _have_ had to do this work, and it's frustrating and exhausting.
+Actually, let me rephrase that: I _have_ had to do this work, and it _is_ frustrating and exhausting.
 It's why Rails was such a godsend when I first encountered it in 2005.

 ### Frameworks Bring Community Benefits